 We listen actively when we listen to something we are interested in.
-Thus, I genuinely believe that watching Italian YouTubers talking about matters you are interested in, is a great way to improve your Italian listening skills and at the same time to learn more about something you are passionate about.
+Thus, I genuinely believe that watching Italian YouTubers talking about matters you are interested in, is a great way to improve your Italian listening skills and, at the same time, to learn more about something you are passionate about.

 YouTubers for Intermediate students

 Briller: Brian is an American young man who has been living in Rome for a while.
 He speaks Italian very well and clearly.
-I like his videos because he speaks about Italy and Italians from a foreigner’s point view, plus he is super fun.
+I like his videos because he speaks about Italy and Italians from a foreigner’s point of view, plus he is super fun.

 Marco Macelli: he makes documentaries his travels, speaks very clearly and takes amazing shots.

 Clio makeup: if you are like makeup or beauty channels, this one is for you.
-Clio started her channel long time ago, now she is one of the most talented make-up artists in the worlds and she is based in NYC.
+Clio started her channel a long time ago, now she is one of the most talented make-up artists in the worlds and she is based in NYC.

 YouTubers for advanced students

 Marco Montemagno: Marco is a digital entrepreneur & broadcaster.
-I personally love his channel.
+I love his channel.
 He has an opinion on all the new trends in the fields of tech, communications and personal development and matches it all with his great sense of humor.

 Casa Surace: mini sit-coms made by a group of Southern Italian flatmates and friends living in the Nord.
-They joke about cultural difference in between the Southern and Northern way of living.
+They joke about the cultural difference between the Southern and Northern way of living.
 Warning: super fun but with a lot of different accents and Southern slang.

 Breaking Italy: an online show on air from Monday to Friday.
 The host tackles the most discussed breaking news in Italy and the world.
-I like his way of commenting news with a critical point of view.
+I like his way of commenting the news with a critical point of view.

 Les ritals: online mini sit-com about a couple of Italian friends living in Paris with English, French and Italian subtitles.